bchu/bchu.github.io/README.markdown

 (see Gemfile.lock in your octopress directory and run bundle update if necessary), otherwise, you might get errors similar to those reported in issue #7.
 Compass version 0.12.1 is known to work.

-Currently, version of sass least 3.2 is needed due to requirements of [twitter-bootstrap-sass](https://github.com/jlong/sass-twitter-bootstrap):
+Currently, version of sass least 3.2 is needed.

      $ gem list| grep sass
      sass (3.2.4)